 Logistics

 The first drill is being released after class today.
 It contains some questions about how to use the data structures from today’s lecture.
 This first drill will be due Wednesday at noon.
-Drills are due at noon because I will use the answers from drills to spot issues I might need to call out in class.
+Drills are due at noon because I will sometimes use the answers from drills to spot issues I might need to call out in class, but I also don’t want to give you a very short duration to reply to them.

 Most Common Words